 The Girl Talk Workshops explore the issues of being a girl with topics such dating, body image, communication, friendships, and parent-daughter relationships.
 Girl Talk Workshops are offered to schools and community groups for girls in grades 3-12 year-round.

-GirlConnect, a Dell “Powering the Possible” Program
+GirlConnect, a Dell “Legacy of Good” Program

 Technology has a major impact on the lives of girls today, influencing their choices and relationships.
 GirlConnect’s goal is to address the challenges girls face in their daily lives by incorporating technology and 21st century skills into an engaging and interactive curriculum.